CobanRamo/MSI_Z590_Pro_Wifi/README.md

 MacOS  | Catalina  | Big Sur  | Monterey
 ChromeOS  | ChromeOS Volteer  |   |

-TPM 2.0 chip is enabled for Windows 11, does not affect MacOS versions.<br>
+*TPM 2.0 chip is enabled for Windows 11, does not affect MacOS versions.<br>
 SecureBoot is disabled but can be enabled and rolled out for OpenCore drivers if needed.

+*For ChromeOS the IGPU must be turned on, you can leave it on, has no effect on other operating systems

 <img src="/Pictures/MSIZ590ProWifi.png" alt="My cool Hack"/>